hetalang/heta-specifications/README.md

 ## Origin

-Heta language was originally developed for internal projects of InSysBio to support development of large-scale QSP modeling platforms and storing them in database-like formats.
+Heta language was originally developed for internal projects of InSysBio to support the development of large-scale QSP modeling platforms and storing them in database-like formats.

 ## Maintainers